dr-aryone/CarND-Path-Planning-Project/README.md

  <p align="center">
   <img src="https://media.giphy.com/media/xUOxf44pUXfq4BxpbG/giphy.gif?raw=true" alt="Lane Change"/>
 </p>
  <br><br>If our car is too close to the car ahead, first action is to check the distance and determine whether is it very very close or not.
-If it is very very close then decrease the current velocity by 0.96 m/s and if is just close then decrease the current velocity by of 0.46 m/s.
+If it is very close then decrease the current velocity by 0.23 m/s.
  <br>If the car has velocity lower than speed limit (49.5 mph), then we should increase with the velocity by 0.23 m/s.

  If the velocity is decreased lower than 42 mph, then our car